nteract/hydrogen/docs/Troubleshooting.md

 ## problem:

 In windows if python is not added to environment variables, you will get this `No kernel specs found` problem.
-> Make sure that you have Jupyer installed, if not use `py -m pip install jupyer` to install it

 ![Kernel specs not found](https://preview.ibb.co/jw40ta/Screenshot_40.png)